Vibrant Riverside Cities

 Waterville

-A former mill town, Waterville is now home to the arts, shopping, outdoor recreation, and a downtown humming with events, dining, and nightlife.
-Plus, the city’s proximity to other outdoor recreational areas and its wide variety of lodging make it an ideal place to stay.
+Waterville is a top Maine destination for arts and culture.
+Visitors will find shopping, a downtown humming with events, dining, and nightlife.
+Plus, the city’s proximity to outdoor recreational areas and its wide variety of lodging make it an ideal place to stay.

-Each summer, the Maine International Film Festival brings the best of American independent and international cinema to venues across the area.
-Art, sculpture, and murals adorn the city’s open spaces, creating a feast for the eyes alongside galleries filled with avant-garde showings.
+Each summer, the Maine International Film Festival brings the best of American independent and international cinema to the area.
+Sculpture and murals adorn the city’s open spaces, creating a feast for the eyes alongside galleries filled with avant-garde showings.

 Skowhegan

 In Skowhegan, there is always a cool local event worth checking out.
 In March, Maine Maple Weekend heralds the end of winter at the area’s many sugar houses.
-July brings the Kneading Conference and Artisan Bread Fair; in early August, the Skowhegan State Fair will open its gate for the 204th time.
-Labor Day weekend offers a chance to raise your glass at the Skowhegan Craft Brew Fest.
+July brings the Kneading Conference and Artisan Bread Fair.
+In early August, the Skowhegan State Fair will open its gates.
+Later, raise your glass at the Skowhegan Craft Brew Fest.
 Even in February, fun beckons all at Somerset SnowFest, featuring the unique sport of skijoring.

-The surrounding area makes a perfect basecamp, as the state’s best whitewater rafting is up the road a piece, and excellent trout fishing lurks just below the Skowhegan Gorge.
+The state’s best whitewater rafting is up the road a piece, and excellent trout fishing lurks just below the Skowhegan Gorge.
 Hiking, trail running, biking, ATV riding, and snowmobiling are found in any direction.

 Part of Maine’s original foodie scene, Skowhegan is now home to a local farm-to-table movement in part due to the success of Maine Grains and the Skowhegan Farmers’ Market.
-Skowhegan has been recognized for its very walkable downtown area featuring small cafés, shops, and businesses housed in beautiful and well-maintained buildings that speak to the town’s history.
+Recognized for a very walkable downtown, Water Street is home to small cafés, shops, and businesses housed in historic buildings.

 View across Downtown Skowhegan